theharshitcode/react-toolbox/components/avatar/readme.md

 # Avatar

-Avatars are used to represent individuals or brands.
+🤖Avatars are used to represent individuals or brands.
 They allow users to personalize their own image or display a default one.
 When paired with a specific logo, avatars can also represent a brand identity in your application.

 <!-- example -->
 ```jsx